visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/VolumePlot.rst

 The **Volume Attributes Window**, shown in (:numref:`Figure %s<volume_plot_atts_window>`), is divided into two main tabs.
-The **Rendering Options** tab constrols the rendering setting.
+The **Rendering Options** tab controls the rendering setting.
 Each volume rendering method has a different set of inputs.
 For example, splatting and 3D Texturing both specify the total number of samples, while ray-casting settings are specified in samples-per-ray.
-Additionlly, the **Rendering Options** tab constains controls for lighting. **1D transfer function tab** controls how the data is mapped onto colors and the opacities to use for different scalar values.
+Additionally, the **Rendering Options** tab contains controls for lighting. **1D transfer function tab** controls how the data is mapped onto colors and the opacities to use for different scalar values.